AG-w/sd-webui-lora-block-weight/README.md

-# LoRA Block Weight (compatible with sd-webui-loractl)
+# LoRA Block Weight (with dynamic weight)
-Note: This is a poor attempt to make loractl https://github.com/cheald/sd-webui-loractl compatible with LBW
+Note: This is a poor attempt to add dynamic lora weight from loractl https://github.com/cheald/sd-webui-loractl to LBW
-I didn't touch start/stop function, all I did is fix `x@y` syntax from loractl extension
+I didn't touch start/stop function, all I did is patch `x@y` syntax from loractl extension

 ###
 - custom script for [AUTOMATIC1111's stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui)